christopherkenny/apsr/README.md

 ## Options

-- This template is locked in to use `bibtex`.
+- `word-count`: Specify the word count.
+This can be calculated with a [wordcountaddin](https://github.com/benmarwick/wordcountaddin).
+- `runningtitle`: a short paper title
+- `runningauthor`: author names, listed out if less than 4, or First Author et al. if 4 or more.
-- Other options can be set using the `classoption` in the header:
+- Some options can be set using the `classoption` in the header:
   - `twocolumn`: Switch to two column for main text
   - `singlespace`/`onehalfspace`/**`doublespace`**:
          changes line spacing for main text
   - **`blind`**/`nonblind`: Anonymises authors
          and affiliations, or not
     - this option can also be set by making `nonblind: true` in the header
+  - **`bibtex`** is the default when no citation style is specified.

 ## Example